Strenda-biocatalysis/Strenda-biocatalysis/Readme.md

-# Welcome to Strenda biocatalysis guidelines
+# Welcome to STRENDA biocatalysis guidelines

-Strenda biocatalysis is aiming to define which Attributes should be used to describe an experiment in biocatalysis.
-Since biocatalysis is a dicipline with many different applications, it is not possible to hand out one catalogue to describe all experiments.
-On the contrary, it should be the catalog that adapts to the experiments.
-Therefore, strenda-biocatalysis is build as modular system
+STRENDA biocatalysis is aiming to define which ATTRIBUTES should be used to describe an experiment in biocatalysis.
+Since biocatalysis is a dicipline with many different operational modes, it is not possible to hand out one catalogue to describe all possible experimental setups.
+On the contrary, we need a catalogue that adapts to the experimental procedures to help experimenters in their everyday work and give software developers a basis for data modelling.
+Therefore, STRENDA biocatalysis is build in a adaptive modular way.

-On this website, you will find the specifications and the backbone of the modular system
+On this website, you will find the ATTRIBUTES organised in six main CATEGORIES.

-## How to use strenda biocatalysis
+## How to use STRENDA biocatalysis

-- use [this]() tool to define your metadata set
+- use [this]() tool to define your METADATA set

-# Here, you can find our categories and attributes
+# Here, you can find our CATEGORIES and ATTRIBUTES

 ## OperationMode